electricui/electricui-embedded/README.md

 We want the library to be portable, stateless, and easy to use.

-We use a binary protocol, and load the protocol as following
+We use a binary protocol, and load the protocol as following (w/o whitespace):

-`preample header messageID payloadLen payload checksum`
+`SOH header messageID STX payloadLen payload ETX checksum EOT`

-The preamble is a one-byte identifier that indicates that a message should belong to eUI (and we can start parsing data after this point)
+We use the non-printable ascii control characters for start of header, start of text, end of text, end of transmission (my oscilloscope and logic analysers can catch these nicely, amongst actual relevance in this usecase).

+By using these control characters, the messageID can (in theory) be indeterminate length as the STX would trigger the end of the header.

 ## Header Byte